TaiPhamD/WindowsShutDownWS/README.md

 # WindowsShutDownWS
-This WebService will host an endpoint locally on the computer to listen for an HTTP request/post to initiate windows shutdown or restart.
+This WebService will host an endpoint locally on the computer to listen for an HTTP request/post to initiate windows shutdown or restart (including changing UEFI BootOrder id).
 A good example would to use IFTTT webhook to trigger an HTTP post after receiving a Google Assistant or Alexa command.
 The shutdown process is done by calling the windows shutdown procedure via a windows DLL: https://github.com/TaiPhamD/shutdownDLL

 Currently the restart UEFI BootOrder ID is hardcoded to set 0x0080 for MacOS and 0x0000 for Windows.
 Please edit [this](https://github.com/TaiPhamD/shutdownDLL/blob/3e484fe36e3a3006a17bd99db79ff02f418547c7/shutdownDLL.cpp#L47) if you want to set a diffrent BootOrder ID.
 I will make this into a configurable item later.